mimecuvalo/helloworld/docs/readme.md

 - don't have edit link on feed page / or redirect to content page
 - graphql errors should surface to top
 - use rebound?
-- kill debugger on run, just in case?
+- end debugger debugger on run, to be safe?
 - bin / fly prod should have npm corresponding command
 - think about igor's feedback re css and other stuff
 - high-res picture load in app, not new link